GopiKrishnaGummadidala/SampleAdminDashboard/README.md

-# SB Admin rewritten in Angular7 and Material2
+# Simple Admin Dashboard in Angular7 and Material2

 Simple Dashboard Admin App built using Angular 7 and Material 2.